Posted November 23, 2018

 - Pro-rata contributions strictly based on salaries is no more beneficial or less restrictive than a 401k with Safe Harbor, and

 - The administrative costs of 401k plans have been reduced to that of a SEP IRA.

-- Another consideration is that the SEP IRA does not allow for plan loans whereas 401k plans do (up to $50,000 usually).
+- Another consideration is that the SEP IRA does not allow for plan loans whereas 401k plans do (up to $50,000 for the 2020 tax year).

 SEP IRA contributions are due with the associated tax return including extensions (similar to employer contributions in 401k plans).
 An interesting yet allowed tactic is to always file an extension for your tax returns.
 This allows you to file your tax returns any time up to the extension deadline, but not make the employer contribution until the extension deadline.
 Huh?
 Hang in there on this one.
 Here is another way of saying it-

 SEP IRAs are old school in favor of the 401k plan.
-Unlike 401k plans which must be implemented before the calendar year is over, SEP IRAs can be used for crisis management after the fact.
+Prior to the SECURE Act, 401k plans must be implemented before the calendar year is over, SEP IRAs can be used for crisis management after the fact.
 So December 31st can come and go blowing up your desire to have a self-employed 401k plan, but a SEP IRA can be created after January 1 and allow for previous year contributions and tax deductions.
-Again, this is crisis management.
-Proper planning prevents the need for a SEP IRA.

 |Previous Article||Next Article|

 |SIMPLE 401k||SEP IRA, Roth IRAs and the Roth Conversion|

 Taxpayer’s Comprehensive Guide to LLCs and S Corps : 2019 Edition